-The Department of Oncology, which includes the CRUK/MRC Oxford Institute for Radiation Oncology, has an established world-leading graduate training programme for science graduates and clinical research fellows under the leadership of Professor Mark Middleton.
+The Department of Oncology, including the Division of Cancer Medicine and the MRC Oxford Institute for Radiation Oncology, has an established world-leading graduate training programme for science graduates and clinical research fellows under the leadership of Professor Mark Middleton.

 It is one of the largest departments in the University of Oxford’s Medical Sciences Division.
 It houses over 400 staff and graduate students, both clinical and non-clinical, and brings together research and clinical groups from across Oxford who are based at the Old Road Campus Research Building (ORCRB), the Radiobiology Research Institute (RRI), the Weatherall Institute for Molecular Medicine (WIMM) and the NHS Cancer and Haematology Centre.